 Meaning and History

 The Ottawa Senators franchise has kept the same key visual concept of the logo throughout its recent history.
-It managed to become one of the few teams who just modernized, slightly altered, or corrected the main team logo.
+It managed to become one of the few teams who just modernized, slightly altered or corrected the main team logo.
 Strength and determination are what the Ottawa Senators logo conveys.
 It was adopted in May 1993, just before starting the hockey players’ performances, the first season of which ended at the end of the same year.
 Tony Milchard designed it.
 Besides, the logo contained the name of the team placed on the military shield.
 Later on, it was removed.
 In 2008, the Senators updated the previous logo and use it till now.
 According to club owner Eugene Melnyk, the brand new Ottawa Senators’ logo symbolizes “strength and determination.”
 As a young franchise, there are only three emblems in her career: debut, transitional, and ongoing.

 1992 – 1997